 SKL is reader supported.
 When you buy through links on our site, we may earn affiliate commission.
 Learn more here.

-Recycling is a thing we should all be doing by now – it helps reduce the impact of any waste we do create by transforming it into new items.
-However, it can sometimes be hard to find out about the specifics of recycling, leading to us making some common recycling mistakes that could easily be avoided.
+Recycling is a thing we should all be doing by now – it helps reduce the impact of any waste we create by transforming it into new items.

 Why is proper recycling so important?
-Sometimes, incorrectly recycled items can ruin entire recycling batches, which are then sent to landfill.
+Sometimes, incorrectly recycled items can ruin entire recycling batches, which are then sent to landfills.
 Needless to say, it’s best to avoid these common recycling mistakes at all costs.

 Even if the item is recyclable, it can’t be recycled if it’s contaminated with food.
-Those greasy pizza boxes don’t go in the recycling bin and neither do plastic takeaway containers before you wash them thoroughly.
+Those greasy pizza boxes don’t go in the recycling bin, and neither do plastic takeaway containers before you wash them thoroughly.
+This food residue can also leak onto other items in your recycling bin, contaminating other items.

 When recycling plastic bottles or cartons, always remove the caps.
 Leaving them on creates several problems in the recycling process.